 Open the caramel sauce and spread it into the pie crust.

 Ain’t that purty?

-Note: Most Banoffee pie recipes call for topping your pie with sliced bananas and whipped cream at this point but unless you have enough people to eat that pie in one sitting, I suggest cutting the bananas and topping each individual slice just before serving to keep the pie fresh longer.
+Note: Most banoffee pie recipes call for topping your pie with a sliced banana and whipped cream at this point.
+But unless you have enough people to eat that pie in one sitting, I suggest cutting the bananas and topping each individual slice just before serving to keep the pie fresh longer.

 When ready to serve, slice bananas.
 This is a great job for little helpers.

 Step away from life for a moment and take a bite of decadence.